 My first thought was the concept of the Old Testament “blessings”.
-I wrote a blog about Jacob and Esau’s experience a few weeks ago when they tussled over receiving their father Isaac’s blessing.
+I wrote a blog about Jacob and Esau’s experience when they tussled over receiving their father Isaac’s blessing.
 The family blessing was an “oral will” that gives unchangeable birthright status and guaranteed a double portion of their inheritance.

 What are Blessings from God?

 “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ.”
 Ephesians 1:3.
 NASB

 The “heavenly places” means these blessings are for eternity, not earthly or temporary.